costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # Overview - under editing
-In this sample, I analyze a sales time-series and I identify whether there is a permanent impact of marketing campaigns on a sales time-series.
+In this sample tutorial, I analyze a sales time-series and I identify whether there is a permanent impact of marketing campaigns on a sales time-series.
 I also forecast the sales time-series for one month with and without an imminent marketing campaing using ARMAX modelling.

 #### Table of Contents